-- These displays do not have an internal luminance sensor and stabilization circuit.
-Therefore, they are not able to automatically set and maintain the luminance at an absolute level.
-For this reason, Brightness and Black Level controls are shown as percentage values within MultiProfiler. - The DICOM mode is called DICOM Sim (simulation) because the lack of an absolute level for Brightness and Black Level means approximate values are used.
-True DICOM requires absolute values for Brightness and Black Level in order to create an accurate response curve.
+The PA231W, P232W, P242W, and X841UHD displays do not have an internal luminance sensor and stabilization circuit.
+They are therefore not able to automatically set and maintain the luminance at an absolute value.
+For this reason, the Brightness and Black Level controls are shown as percentage values within MultiProfiler.

+The DICOM mode is called DICOM Sim (simulation) because the lack of an absolute level for Brightness and Black Level means approximate values are used.
+True DICOM requires absolute values for Brightness and Black Level in order to create a very accurate response curve.